Writing a business plan? Check out our Biz Plan Generator to help you through the process.

 A financial plan is simply a collection of information about your business or organization that helps you plan for the future.
 To complete a financial plan you need to compile information from your budget, sales records, inventory, and financial reports.
 This data will provide the foundation for a forecast that will outline the business’s performance in coming years.

-The best way to complete a financial plan is to gather all the information and advice you need.
+The best way to start the process of writing a financial plan is to gather all the information and advice you need.
 This will require you to maintain good financial records of information and will often require input from your accountant to get a complete overview of your financial position.
 This page gives an overview of a financial plan and insight into the information you’ll need.
 Often, businesses will work with experts to develop their business plan to ensure their data and estimates are as accurate as possible.
 To reduce the time and cost of working with a consultant, it’s good to be prepared and have your information well organized.

 When following these steps, keep in mind that if your business is already operating, you will use numbers from your existing records and financial statements, and if you are creating a business plan, these numbers will be estimates about your future business.